-Methods of Preparation
+Methods of preparation

-The two main methods for preparing jams, conserves, and marmalades are by cooking fruit and sugar with no added pectin or with added pectin.
+The two main methods for preparing jams, marmalades, preserves and conserves are by cooking fruit and sugar with no added pectin or with added pectin.

-Jams, conserves, and marmalades; made without added pectin require longer cooking and have a slightly different flavor from those with added pectin.
+Jams, conserves, and marmalades made without added pectin require longer cooking and have a slightly different flavor from those with added pectin.
 They also yield a less finished product.

 The product is done when the temperature reaches 220° – 222° F.

-- The jelly is done when 2 big drops slide together and form a sheet that hangs from the edge of the spoon.
+The jelly is done when 2 big drops slide together and form a sheet that hangs from the edge of the spoon.

 - Orange marmalade recipe